 - Cold or discolored skin

-Recognizing these signs and seeking immediate medical attention can be the difference between life and death.
+Knowing these signs and getting medical help right away can be the difference between life and death.

 Dangers of Respiratory Depression

-Fentanyl’s ability to depress the respiratory system is a major concern.
-By acting on the brain stem to lower the breathing rate, fentanyl can lead to overdose and death.
-Respiratory depression can progress to respiratory arrest, a condition that can be life-threatening and potentially result in death if not treated promptly.
+Fentanyl’s ability to slow the respiratory system is a major concern.
+It acts on the brain stem and lowers the breathing rate, which can lead to overdose and death.
+Slowed breathing can stop completely, which is life-threatening if not treated right away.

-It is essential to be aware of this risk when using or around those using fentanyl.
+It is vital to know this risk when using fentanyl or being near someone who is.

 Long-Term Consequences of Fentanyl Abuse

-The allure of fentanyl’s immediate effects can lead to long-term abuse.
-The euphoria that fentanyl induces leads to a high potential for addiction.
-Repeated use causes the brain to become less sensitive, necessitating higher doses to achieve the same effects and ultimately leading to addiction.
+The appeal of fentanyl’s immediate effects can lead to long-term abuse.
+The euphoric feeling it causes creates a high risk for addiction.
+With repeated use, the brain becomes less sensitive, requiring larger doses for the same high, and leading to addiction.

-Chronic fentanyl abuse can lead to severe physical dependence, with withdrawal symptoms that include muscle and bone pain, sleep disturbances, diarrhea, vomiting, and intense cravings.
-Long-term misuse can also cause serious health issues, such as hormonal dysfunction, weakened immune systems, and an increased risk of mental health disorders.
+Long-term fentanyl abuse can cause severe physical dependence.
+Withdrawal symptoms include muscle pain, sleep problems, diarrhea, vomiting, and strong cravings.
+Long-term misuse also causes serious health problems, such as hormone issues, a weak immune system, and a higher risk for mental health disorders.

 The Risk of Overdose Deaths

-Fentanyl’s potency and addictiveness make it the most common drug involved in overdose deaths in the United States.
-Chronic abuse can lead to tolerance, necessitating higher doses for the same effect and increasing the likelihood of a fatal overdose.
+Fentanyl’s strength and addictive nature make it the most common drug in U.S. overdose deaths.
+Long-term abuse leads to tolerance, which requires higher doses for the same effect and raises the chance of a deadly overdose.

 - Coma